nwkman/nwkman/README.md

 I'm @nwkman, a cyber-identity of another random guy in real life.
 For some reasons they don't want to use their own identity when they are surfing on the internet.

+My information is given by the following lines of code:

 ```python
 languages_I_use = ['zh-cn', 'en-us', 'C', 'C++', 'Python']
 primary_language = languages_I_use[0]